ginanjar-tg/ginanjar-tg/README.md

 ## 🚀 Goals:

-- Master cloud computing and DevOps.
+- Explore and implement my creative tech ideas.
 - Contribute to impactful open source projects.
 - Build a tech community in Indonesia.